Ayushkumar48/JavaScript/README.md

 # JavaScript
-This repository will be used to store all files of Days of Code Streak.Here I post daily code of JavaScript.
+This repository will be used to store all files of Days of Code Streak.
+Here I post daily code of JavaScript.